Volunteer FAQ

 We have the utmost respect for the skills, time and passion volunteers bring to the festival.
 All festival volunteers receive the following:

-- Meals from the festival kitchen (Thursday and Friday dinner; Saturday and Sunday lunch and dinner)
+- Meals from the festival kitchen (Dinner Thursday & Friday, Lunch and Dinner Saturday & Sunday)

-- Access to volunteer after parties (Saturday and Sunday)
+- Access to volunteer after parties (Friday - Sunday)

 - A volunteer t-shirt for the current year